 What is Narcissistic Personality Disorder?

-Below are some of the criteria listed in the DSM 5 for Narcissistic Personality Disorder:
+Below are some of the criteria listed in the DSM 5 for NPD

 • Having an exaggerated sense of self-importance